 Summer is the hungriest time of the year for millions of kids.

 Traditionally, when schools close for the summer it's much harder to reach kids with the food they need.
-The pandemic has dramatically highlighted the need for meals that reach kids outside of school.
+The pandemic has dramatically highlighted the need for summer meals that reach kids outside of school.

 “In summer, when kids either have one meal or no meals on a lot of days, it really sets them back on a lot of levels.
 They're more likely to get sick.
 Then, mentally they can't continue to develop, and in fact they go backwards,” shared Dr. Ximena Garcia, a physician passionate about child nutrition in Topeka, Kan.